IGA Pace of Play Policy

 Local Rules for your home club

-The Iowa Golf Association urges all clubs to write and publish a list of local rules under the title “Notice to Competitors.”
-This allows members and guests at your club to observe better the USGA Rules of Golf.
+The Iowa Golf Association urges all clubs to write and publish a list of local rules under the title “Notice to Players” This allows members and guests at your club to observe better the USGA Rules of Golf.